You are here

 Dr. Hait continued his tenure as department head until May 1968.
 He was succeeded by Dr. Lawrence Green, who served until May 1969, when he was appointed Dean of the College of Education.
 Dr. William Hawkins was then appointed department head.
 In January, 1970, Dr. B. Geraldine Lambert became the head of the department and served until August, 1981, when Dr. Aline Garrett replaced her.

 For a long history of the Psychology Department has traditionally been a 'service' department, providing courses necessary for degrees in other departments and colleges.
 Masters level courses offered in the department in the 1960s were utilized by the College of Education for accreditation in Guidance and Counseling.
 These courses were then used as electives in the new M.S. degree in Rehabilitation Counseling (developed by Drs.
 Robert Kennedy and Jack Caves) in 1970.
 The same courses were used for the M.Ed. degree in Guidance and Counselor Education, which was developed by Dr. Lambert and accredited by NCATE in 1972.
 Additionally, the courses were used for electives in the M.S. degree in psychology (developed by Drs.
 Hotard, Gaudet, & McWhirter) in 1973.
 Both of the Master of Science degrees were approved in about 1975 by the Southern Association of Schools and Colleges.
+In the early 2000's changes in licensure requirements and growth in both the Psychology and Counseling departments prompted greater separation between programs.
+Today, training in School Counseling and Mental Health Counseling are provided by the Counseling Department housed within the College of Education, with only minimal support from the Psychology Department.
+The Undergraduate and Master's programs in Psychology have become robust in their own rights.

 In the Fall of 2004, Dr. Theresa Wozencraft stepped up to lead the faulty as the Department Head after Dr. Garrett retired.
 One of the greatest accomplishments during her time as the Department Head was to strongly encourage and foster new teaching and research activities in the department.
 Most notably, during Hurricane Katrina, Dr. Wozencraft lead a willing department in accommodating the needs of students who came to the department from other schools in the New Orleans area.
 While the department continued helping students from the New Orleans area, Dr. Wozencraft lead the department to help our own students and university family who were impacted by Hurricane Rita.

 In 2007, Dr. Cheryl Lynch became the Department Head and brought about major changes in faculty, technology, and support.
-Specifically, Dr. Lynch has strongly encouraged faulty to be actively involved in the development and implementation of curricula, bettering services offered to students, and seeking support available to faculty.
+Specifically, Dr. Lynch strongly encouraged faulty to be actively involved in the development and implementation of curricula, bettering services offered to students, and seeking support available to faculty.
 The department has become a cohesive one, in which every faulty member has become much invested in self-evaluation and evaluation of the program with regards to the goal of student academic and career success.
-Dr. Lynch retired in 2019, at which point Dr. Amy Brown stepped into the Department Head role.
-Dr. Brown continues the nearly 50-year tradition of having female department heads.
+Dr. Lynch oversaw major renovations to Girard Hall in 2009-2010.
+Dr. Lynch also spearheaded the creation of the Psychology Pre-Med concentration so that students interested in medical school but wanting a strong foundation in psychological science would be formally prepared for MCAT and medical school requirementws.